 Immunization Law For Pennsylvania Homeschoolers

-The state of Pennsylvania requires all children to receive vaccinations.
+The state of Pennsylvania requires all children to receive vaccinations or submit a waiver.
 This includes children who homeschool.
-You must attach proof of your child’s immunizations or a letter of exemption with your yearly affidavit.
+You must attach proof of your child’s immunizations, or a letter of exemption, with your yearly affidavit.

 (see legal reference #4)